Estadio Latinoamericano

+The Latinoamericano currently holds about 55,000 people.
+In 1999, it hosted an exhibition series between the Cuba national team and the Baltimore Orioles.

 History

-The stadium debuted on October 26, 1946 before a crowd of 31,000 fans for a clash between the Almendares and Cienfuegos baseball teams, the largest crowd that had attended a sports event in Cuba.
-Almendares won the game 9-1.
+The stadium debuted on October 26, 1946, before a crowd of 31,000 fans for a clash between the Almendares and Cienfuegos baseball teams, the largest crowd that had attended a sports event in Cuba.
+Almendares won the game 9–1.
 The Venezuelan Alejandro Carrasquel, who played for the Washington Senators in the Major League, threw the first pitch of the game.

 In its 70 years, the stadium has been utilised for diverse spectacles including popular dance performances and boxing matches.

 The stadium was renovated and expanded in 1971.
 Its stands were enlarged, increasing its capacity to 55,000 spectators, and its gardens were extended.

-On March 22, 2016, the Tampa Bay Rays faced the Cuban national baseball team in an exhibition game.
-This was attended by numerous dignitaries, including President of the United States Barack Obama and Raul Castro.
+On March 22, 2016, the Tampa Bay Rays faced the Cuba national baseball team in an exhibition game.
+This was attended by numerous dignitaries, including President of the United States Barack Obama and Raúl Castro.
 This game represented the thaw between the two countries that had occurred in recent years, and was broadcast live on ESPN.
 The Rays were selected after a lottery conducted by Major League Baseball.
-The Rays won 4-1.
+The Rays won 4–1.

 The stadium has also been used for political purposes.
 In 1956, it was the location of a student demonstration headed by José Antonio Echeverría, against the Government of Fulgencio Batista.